kushagraa-j/cmusf/README.md

 ![](img/logo.png "cmus-art")

-`cmus-art` is a shell script that displays media cover/art when you play songs inside the cmus music player.
+`cmusf` is a shell script that displays media cover/art when you play songs inside the cmus music player and launches the cava music visualiser..

 ## Dependencies